mouseduc12/Relitz/README.md

 Relitz is a food service website that allows user to help and track calories, search recipe, get intrucstion, price, etc...
 Achived: Pass multiple states to different children, understand React Router and how importance of React Context, render.props, high oreder components and mostly how should we mange state effectively.

+Experience few bugs: Modal pop up twice and the website is not responsive Will be updated soon.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts